maltroncraft-network/MaltronCraft-JS/README.md

 # MaltronCraft JavaScript for servers.

-Use: https://github.com/RedstoneAlmeida/ModLoader/tree/master/exemples to create the addons.
+Use: https://github.com/RedstoneAlmeida/ModLoader/tree/master/exemples as examples to create the addons/javascripts.